oddessentials/test-fixtures/README.md

 Think of it like Jest’s snapshot updates:

 > _You write a fixture once, and snapshot mode keeps it healthy whenever the spec evolves._

+# Exceptions
+Documentation-only or comment-only patches are explicitly permitted when the architect clearly requests documentation improvements (e.g., TSDoc, README updates, inline comments).
+Such patches remain subject to all other rules: minimal, atomic, no forbidden paths, no runtime behavior changes.